Click on the link above to learn more about bipolar disorder with mixed features.

 - Feeling irritable, short-fused, or “keyed up”

 - Difficulty concentrating because of worry.

 - Feeling of dread that something awful may happen.

 - Feeling that the individual might lose control of himself or herself.

 This specifier refers to the case when the clinical presentation of a mood episode does not fit the significant majority of those with the same episode.
-However, these atypical symptoms are known to be present in a significant minority of others with the same episode.
-For example, though chronic low mood is a typical symptom of major depression, in atypical cases, a person can be “cheered up” to the degree that they no longer feel depressed for a period of time in response to a positive event (e.g., an adult receives a visit from children; a person receives compliments or an award).
+However, these atypical symptoms are prevalent enough in those with mood disorders to be noteworthy.
+For instance, though chronic low mood is typical major depression, in atypical cases, a person can be “cheered up” to the degree that they no longer feel depressed for a period of time in response to a positive event (for example, an adult receives a visit from children; a person receives compliments or an award).